alema-r/Alessandro-Marcolini-Oniro/docs/allscenarios-quick-build.rst

 Booting a Qemu X86-64 target with a All Scenario OS image
 *********************************************************

-Once the build is done, you can run a Qemu X86-64 instance as it follows:
+Once the image is built, you can run a Qemu X86-64 instance using the provided script wrapper as follows:

-Once the image is done, you can run the Qemu usin the provided script wrapper:

 .. code-block:: console